 The health conditions that are permitted under the CFRA can be a physical or mental condition, injury or illness if the family member requires inpatient care, has incapacitated the family member for a span of more than three consecutive days resulting in an absence or disruption of normal daily routines, requires surgery to repair an injury that has disfigured the family member, or the family member has been diagnosed with an incurable health condition that requires long-term care.

-Eligible employees may be given up to eight weeks of paid family leave for baby bonding time or to care for one or more family members dealing with a serious health condition.
-Paid family leave for a birth or health condition also includes maintaining the employee's company health insurance policy.
+Eligible employees may be given up to eight weeks of paid family leave under qualifying circumstances as part of the State Disability Insurance (SDI) Program.
+Paid family leave for a birth or health condition also includes maintaining the employee’s company health insurance policy.

 Not all employers will offer paid family leave nor are they mandated to offer paid leave for a birth or serious health condition.
 In some instances, the employer may insist the employee use sick time or vacation time for paid family leave and, once that time has run out, the unpaid job protected leave would kick in.